ihmeuw-demographics/paperTemplate/README.md

 a `.bib` file.
 This template includes `references.bib`.
 For information about `.bib` file syntax, go [here](http://web.mit.edu/rsi/www/pdfs/bibtex-format.pdf).

+Reference manager softwares like Zotero and Mendeley can also export `.bib` files.
+These softwares have web plugins for easy extraction of reference metadata from web pages, and can be a nice way to store and track references across projects.

 For information about citations in Rmarkdown, including instructions for in-line citations, go [here](https://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html).